 Safety and security goal Goal 5 Safety and Security: People's lives are saved, crashes are avoided and (updated) people and goods are secure when traveling in the region.
 Safety and security Objective 5.1 Transportation Safety: Eliminate fatal and severe injury crashes objectives (updated) for all modes of travel.
 Objective 5.2 Transportation Security: Reduce vulnerability of the public and critical passenger and freight transportation infrastructure to crime and terrorism.
-Safety target (updated) By 2035 eliminate transportation related fatalities and serious injuries for all users of the region's transportation system, with a sixteen percent reduction by 2020 (as compared to the 2015 five year rolling average), and a fifty percent reduction by 2025.
-Performance measures (updated and new) In accordance with federal requirements, the RTSS provides performance measures for the number of people killed and seriously injured in traffic crashes in the region, per 100 million miles traveled (per VMT) and the number of non-motorized fatalities and serious injuries, as shown in Figure 52.
+By 2035 eliminate transportation related fatalities and serious injuries for all Safety target (updated) users of the region's transportation system, with a sixteen percent reduction by 8 (ap a a a) 2020 (as compared to the 2015 five year rolling average), and a fifty percent reduction by 2025.
+In accordance with federal requirements, the RTSS provides performance measures for the number of people killed and seriously injured in traffic crashes in the region, per 100 million miles traveled (per VMT) and the Performance measures 5 .
+1 (updated and new) number of non-motorized fatalities and serious injuries, as shown in Figure 52.
 Metro will also track the fatal and serious injuries per 100 thousand people.
 Performance targets for each of the measures are based on a five-year rolling average.
-Safety policies (new) Policy 1 Eocus safety efforts on eliminating traffic deaths and severe injury Policy 2.
+Policy 1.
+Focus safety efforts on eliminating traffic deaths and severe injury Safety policies (new) crashes to achieve Vision Zero.
+Policy 2.
 Prioritize safety investments, education and equitable enforcement on high injury and high risk corridors and intersections, with a focus on reducing speeds and speeding.
 Policy 3.
 Prioritize investment that benefit people with higher risk of being involved in a serious crash, including people of color, people with low incomes, people with disabilities, people walking, bicycling, and using motorcycles, people working in the right-of-way, youth and older adults.
 Policy 4.
 Increase safety for all modes of travel and for all people through the planning, design, construction, operation and maintenance of the transportation system, with a focus on reducing vehicle speeds.
 Policy 5.
 Make safety a key consideration in all transportation projects, and avoid replicating or exacerbating a known safety problem with any project or program.
 Policy 6.
 Employ a Safe System approach and use data and analysis tools and performance monitoring to support data-driven decision making.
 Policy 7.
 Utilize safety and engineering best practices to identify low-cost and effective treatments that can be implemented systematically in shorter timeframes than large capital projects.